jeffreybarry/data-science-portfolios/course-overview.md

-A portfolio is a requirement of the Data Science minor.
+To complete the Data Science minor, you are required to have a portfolio.

-Data Science 401 (1-credit) helps you meet that requirement.
-You will receive a grade for DS 401.
+The course Data Science 401, which is a 1-credit course, is designed to help you fulfill this portfolio requirement.
+You will receive a grade for completing DS 401.

-The portfolio must include at least three projects or assignments from courses in the minor in which students reflect on data-science competencies.
+Your portfolio must feature at least three projects or assignments from the courses you've taken as part of the Data Science minor.
+These should highlight your skills and competencies in data science.

-The portfolio does not have to be a web site.
-That is optional.
+Creating a website for your portfolio is optional; it's not a mandatory requirement.

+In DS 401, you'll be given two assignments specifically aimed at helping you build the content for your portfolio.